verkoder/streamhawk/README.md

 Disclaimer
 ----------
 Not affiliated, associated, authorized, endorsed by, or in any way officially connected with SomaFM.com LLC, Sirius XM Radio Inc., or AllMusic, NetAktion LLC.
 The official websites can be found respectively at somafm.com, siriusxm.com, and allmusic.com.
-Channel names are registered trademarks of their respective owners.
+All channel names and logos are registered trademarks of their respective owners.